s-blu/obsidian_dataview_example_vault/30 Dataview Knowledge/trouble shooting queries.md

 > These examples are observed best when you switch to "[Edit Mode](https://help.obsidian.md/How+to/Read+and+edit+modes)" and open up a second pane in read mode - otherwise you'll only see the error or the dataview query :)

 Read the error description carefully.
-There is a little arrow pointing at the errornous place.
+There is a little arrow pointing at the erroneous place.
 For example:

 ```dataview
 TABLE